lmlui/Jorg/README.md

 <h3>Installing seqtk</h3>
 We recommend installing seqtk by either of these methods:

-1. Install using conda. `conda install seqtk`.
-If you have not installed the bioconda channel, then use `conda install -c bioconda seqtk`
+1. Install using conda. `conda install -c bioconda seqtk`
 1. Install from source.
 Follow the directions from the [seqtk Github site](https://github.com/lh3/seqtk).

 After installing seqtk make sure that it is in your path.

 <h3>Installing BWA (optional)</h3>

 Information on BWA can be found here: http://bio-bwa.sourceforge.net/.
-You can install bwa by
+You can install bwa by either of these methods

 1. Download from SourceForge (https://sourceforge.net/projects/bio-bwa/).
 Unzip and go into the directory.
 Type `make`.
 1. Using conda. `conda install bwa`.